 Contact: Tracy Jane Puccinelli <email@example.com> and Katie Kalscheur <firstname.lastname@example.org>

-A Delta intern would work with Claudia on either of the following projects:
+Claudia Calderon is intersted in working with a Delta intern on either of the following projects:

 Contact: Claudia Calderon <email@example.com>